Broadcast graphics that don't cost more than the production truck — for whichever sport is on tonight.

 Cloud-Hosted

-Nothing to install.
+Nothing to install, for any sport.
 Output is a browser source URL — drop it into vMix, OBS, or any switcher with a web layer.
 Multiple licenses run multiple concurrent games on isolated instances.

 💾